-Staff notes that while the proposed structures may presently be feasible from a geologic point of view, in order to maintain these structures, further improvements such as concrete block walls and/or other protective structures, in addition to the currently unpermitted retaining walls, may be necessary to ensure slope stability in the future due to the observed surficial instability, erosion, and undermining of the cabana, retaining wall, and pier footings.
-Thus, the "after the fact" approval of the proposed development would "require the construction of protective devices that would substantially alter natural landforms along bluffs or cliffs" contrary to Section 30253(2) of the Coastal Act.
+The Commission notes that while the proposed structures located on the bluff slope may presently be feasible from a geologic point of view, in order to maintain these structures, further improvements such as concrete block walls and/or other protective structures, in addition to the currently unpermitted retaining walls, will very likely be necessary to ensure slope stability in the future due to the observed surficial instability. erosion, and undermining of the cabana, retaining wall, and pier footings.
+Thus, "after the fact" approval of the proposed development would "require the construction of protective devices that would substantially alter natural landforms along bluffs or cliffs" contrary to Section 30253(2) of the Coastal Act.
 New or additional retaining walls would result in further adverse impacts to natural landform alteration, shoreline sand supply, and visual resources from the public areas of the sandy beach.
 In past permit actions, the Commission has found that development on steep bluffs has been found to have the potential to significantly exacerbate the natural processes of erosion.
 Erosion rates are greater when structures are built on the bluff face.
 Rain water running off such structures over time tend to undercut and erode the area of the bluff immediately behind the structure.
 Additionally, the loss of vegetation through the altering of the natural landforms would increase the erosion potential.
-This process is occurring on site and will continue to occur as long the unpermitted structures remain in place on the bluff face Staff also notes that the property located to the west and immediately adjacent to the project site (which also contains a pre-Coastal Act cabana, stairway, and retaining walls on the bluff face) has experienced severe bluff erosion and has submitted a coastal development permit application for bluff restoration.
+Staff visits have disclosed that this process is already occurring on site and is expected to continue to occur as long as the unpermitted structures remain in place on the bluff face.